Global Destination Reviews: China Checklist

-At 9,596,960 square kms, China is huge.
+At 9,596,960 square kms, there's no denying that China is huge.
 It’s just behind Russia, Canada and the US in terms of size.
 With its thriving population of over 1.4 billion people, and its thousand-year-old traditions there is so much to see and do in China.
-Come with as we explore one of the four great ancient civilizations and some of the world’s greatest treasures with our China Checklist.
+Come with as we explore one of the four great ancient civilizations and some of the world’s greatest treasures with our China checklist.

 - Population: Just over 1.4 billion people